mhaidarhanif/arlin/docs/technical-documentation.markdown

 Technical Documentation
 =======================

-How to develop
-+ build
-+ and use it?
-Refer to each particular development README in each application folder/repo
+> How to develop, build, and use it?
+Refer to each particular development README in each application folder/repo.
+Those are in [`app`](https://github.com/gunadarma-academy/asde-michi-app) and [`web`](https://github.com/gunadarma-academy/asde-michi-web).

+We've been using Linux Ubuntu, Windows, *nix shell, text editors, Git, GitHub, Waffle, ZenHub, SSH, and other various tools to develop our project from the project management through documentation.

+We're planning to use these kinds of technologies to actually develop our software application:

++ Frontend: HTML5, CSS3/LESS/Stylus, JavaScript, SemanticUI/Bootstrap/UIKit, AngularJS/Vue/React
++ Backend: REST API, Node.js (Express/Hapi/Meteor)
-+ those are in [`app`](https://github.com/gunadarma-academy/asde-michi-app) and [`web`](https://github.com/gunadarma-academy/asde-michi-web).
++ Database and Search: MongoDB, Elasticsearch
++ Build and Package Management System: npm, Gulp
++ Server: Linux Ubuntu, Digital Ocean VPS, Docker
++ Continuous Integration (CI) and Continuous Delivery (CD): Distelli, Travis/drone.io/Codeship, CircleCI/Wercker/SnapCI
++ Tracking, monitoring, and analytics: Google Analytics, Monitority, New Relic

 Technology Stack
 ----------------